oussama-fa/ft_printf_42/README.md

-# ft_printf_42 - Custom printf Implementation - ! no bonus
+# ft_printf - 42 School Project - 1337 KH

 ## Overview

-Welcome to **ft_printf_42**, my custom implementation of the `printf` function, developed as part of the **42 Network -> 1337 KH** curriculum.
-The project’s goal was to recreate the core functionality of the `printf` function from the C standard library while enhancing my understanding of **variable arguments**, **formatted output**, and **memory management** in C.
+**ft_printf** is a project from the **42 School** that requires re-implementing the standard `printf` function in C. The goal is to create a custom version of `printf` that handles various format specifiers while managing memory and output efficiently.

-The core idea behind this project was to build a minimalistic version of `printf`, capable of handling a variety of format specifiers like integers, strings, characters, and more, in a way that’s both efficient and flexible.
+This project enhances skills in *variadic functions, buffer management*, and *formatted output processing*.

 ---